 Is the Treatment Painful?

-The procedure itself is pain-free due to anesthesia.
+The procedure itself is pain-free due to anaesthesia.
 Post-operative pain is common, but it is managed with medication and physiotherapy, which are key components of the recovery process.

 How Effective is the Treatment?